8 Steps to Building Better B2B Relationships

 Before we find out how you can build better relationships, we’ll start with why it’s so important.
 Let’s take a look at some of the advantages of a relationship-based approach.

-It creates trust
+It creates mutual trust between you and your client

 All relationships are based on trust.
 If your clients truly believe that your company has their best interests at heart and that the relationship is about more than just making a sale, they will place their trust in your brand.
 In fact, 88% of B2B buyers will only buy if they view the rep as a trusted advisor.